Testing Directed Acyclic Graph via Structural, Supervised and Generative Adversarial Learning: Testing Procedure

 \subsection{DAG structural learning}

-The first key component of our testing procedure is to estimate the DAG $\mathcal{G}$ associated with $X = (X_1, \ldots, X_d)^\top$, so that we can construct $\mathcal{M}$ for the subsequent test.
+We next discuss the three key learning components (a) to (c) of our proposed test.
+The first is to estimate the DAG $\mathcal{G}$ associated with $X = (X_1, \ldots, X_d)^\top$, and to construct $\mathcal{M}$.
 In our implementation, we employ the neural structural learning method of \cite{zheng2020learning}.
-Meanwhile, there are other methods available that allow complex nonlinear relationships \citep[e.g.,][]{yu2019dag}.
+Other methods, e.g., \cite{yu2019dag, zhu2020causal}, can be used as well.

 Consider a multilayer perceptron (MLP) with $L$ hidden layers and an activation function $\sigma$: